Book of Cerne: Decorative Letters and Motifs

 Other decorative features are found throughout the textual components of this codex, and include the major and minor initials, continuing lettering, and litterae notabiliores.
 The types of decoration used consist of principally of both zoomorphic/animal and floral motifs.
 The zoomorphic decoration in the Book of Cerne is characteristically composed of “brontosaurus-like” beasts and grotesques that indicate Hiberno-Saxon, primarily Irish, origins with influences from the Mediterranean (Coptic and Byzantine).
 Foliate decorative motifs are primarily found on exteriors and terminals of zoomorphic/animal elements, the frames of the continuation panels and, as described above, the architectural capitals on the arched frames of the Mark and John Evangelist illuminations.

 Major Initials and Continuation Panels

-These are found at the opening of each of the four Gospel extract texts as well as the Suffragare panel that introduces Lorica of Laidcenn text on fol.
-43 recto.
+These are found at the opening of each of the four Gospel extract texts as well as the Suffragare panel that introduces Lorica of Laidcenn text on folio 43 recto.
 Continuation panels are the decorative backgrounds or frames to the letters following the major initials.
 These elements exhibit the use of display capitals, zoomorphic, sub-zoomorphic, interlaced, and curvilinear decoration.
 The initials and continuation panels for the Gospel extract texts are distinguished by the use of gold and purple pigments, while the one in the Lorica text use the colors red, green, yellow, and blue.